avynalaa/smarttableindicator/README.md

 ### 📞 Support

 For questions, issues, or academic inquiries, please:
-1. Create an issue in this repository
+1. **Create an issue** in this repository (fastest response for bugs/features)
-2. Contact the author via email
+2. **Contact the author** via email for academic or collaboration inquiries
+3. **Check recent commits** - your issue might already be fixed in the latest update!
-3. Refer to the Help section within the app
+4. **Refer to the Help section** within the app for basic troubleshooting

+> **⏰ Response Time**: Since this is an active project, expect faster responses than typical academic repositories!

 ---